wmcorless/kema/doc/masternode.md

 ### Setting up your VPS

-* Add server.
+* Add server or droplet.
-* Server type choose Ubuntu 18.04 x64
+* Server type choose Ubuntu 20.04 x64
 * Select the 25GB SSD
 * Label the Server MN1 (for masternode 1 and so on.)
 * Once deployed copy the IP address to the clipboard
+* Use our new ubuntu setup guide https://github.com/wmcorless/kema/blob/master/doc/Ubuntu%2020.04%20Build.md

 To access your server we recommend using PUTTY.
 Download Putty at http://www.putty.org